dm5tt/LD2410S_ReverseEngineering/README.md

 ========= Error State =========
 ```

-That will be very very painful to reverse engineer the function names using Ghdira.
+That will be very very painful to reverse engineer the function names using Ghidra.

 ### Interrupt Configuration